flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 - `epochs`: (`int`, default = 1000). <br>
 The maximum number of training epochs of the linear classifier.

-A hypoglycemic event is defined as the patient's blood glucose remaining below `blood_glucose_threshold` for at least `episode_duration_threshold` consecutive minutes.

-The one-week periods during which the patient has worn the device for a percentage of time lower than `time_worn_threshold` are discared, i.e. they are not used neither for training nor for inference.

 ### Model training
 ```python